 Machine Readable Cataloguing (Marc)

-Our Marc records are regarded as the highest quality, most comprehensive records available for foreign-language titles.
-Yes, they really are that good :-)
+Our Marc records are regarded as the UK's highest quality, most comprehensive records available for foreign-language titles :-)

 All The Formats Available